Administrative Assistant Interview Questions

 What kind of computer experience do you have?
 What programs have you used in the past?

-Tell me about a time when you had to prioritize multiple tasks and manage them until completion.
+Tell me about a time you had to prioritize multiple tasks and manage them through completion.

 You have multiple project deadlines due in the next three days.
 They are all from different supervisors.
 How would you handle this?

 How would you feel if you worked on a task for a week only to complete it and be told by your manager that it needs to be redone in a different format?